 Liturgy – “To cast out the abuse from this being, we must strip away all that stands in the way.
 Fire for the Father, as his prowess rends and tears.
 Ash for the Mother, as an offering for new life.
 Death for the Other, so we remember fear.”

 Offering – Three branches of holly are thrown into the fire.

 Liturgy – Every witness, including the Cultist, will chat this in unison five times:

 “The wheel is spinning round and round,

 What is alive goes back to ground.”

-The target immediately dies, becomes Cursed, and any vow or covenant with a Higher Power is broken as if they had broken it themselves.
-When they return from death they must both atone for breaking an oath as well as remove the Cursed condition before they can reclaim their Cultist abilities, if applicable.
+The target immediately dies, becomes Damned, and any vow or covenant with a Higher Power is broken as if they had broken it themselves.
+When they return from death they must both atone for breaking an oath as well as remove the Damned state before they can reclaim their Cultist abilities, if applicable.